 So why might you not want to use a face balm?
 Because of their thicker consistency.
 But that is why face balms create a better protective layer on the skin against damaging elements like wind and cold.
 If you don’t want to use a face balm during the day because of the texture, you can use a facial oil (or our favorite: a rosehip facial oil) during the day, and use a rich Regenerative Balm at night.
 Applying a balm at night will usually be a little more intensive than regular balms to be even more effective in healing dry skin.
 Our face balm is formulated to do just that.
 It also contains cupuacu butter, coQ10, and vitamin C for a little collagen boost too. . . #justsayin.’

 - Thick in consistency

-Pop quiz!
 What’s missing from facial oils and face balms?
 Humectants and water of course.
-So for best results, use a face mist or toning mist with humectants (we love our Rose Hydrating Toner with hyaluronic acid!) right before applying your face balm.
-Pure hydration followed by pure moisturization is really the best combo!!
+So for best results, use a face mist or toning mist with humectants (we love our Rose Essential Hydration Facial Mist with hyaluronic acid!) right before applying your face balm.
+Pure hydration followed by pure moisturize is really the best combo!!
 Your skin will thank you.